inderpal2406/ansible-training-environments/project-2/ansible/pvtans/README.md

 7. Add playbook 06_apt_cache_update.yml to update apt cache in ubuntu servers when needed.
 8. Add playbook 07_install_common_pkgs.yml to install common packages on all hosts.
 9. Add playbook 08_configure_editors.yml to configure editor conf files in user home dir.
+10. Add playbook 09_configure_proxy_for_all_users.yml to configure env vars with proxy server details for each user.